 Hockey is the main sport for girls in the Autumn term and they have built up a good reputation, with an impressive fixtures list and enviable results.
 The school’s astro turf pitch takes centre stage on the main school campus, with viewing areas for spectators.

 Boys’ hockey is the main sport during the Spring term with teams also playing midweek and at weekends.
-Multiple teams in national finals are common place, with four squads featuring in 2017 with the u16s retaining back to back titles.
+Multiple teams in national finals are commonplace, with four squads featuring in 2017 with the u16s retaining back to back titles.
 Training sessions take place after school, and in games periods with 1:1 sessions on specific skills taking place during lunchtimes.
-Individually, players have achieved good success in regional and national squads with 3 players capped at U16 level in 2017.

 Girls play netball through the Spring term, with some preseason Wednesday matches and training taking place in the Autumn term.
-Block fixtures are played on Saturday mornings both indoor, in our heated sports hall, or outdoor on our New Field and Oak Drive sites where we have an additional three courts and match tea facilities.
+Block fixtures are played on Saturday mornings.

 The 1st VII captain is a much sought after position and is considered a significant responsibility to hold but within the squad she is supported by a number of talented individuals who usually gained representative honours featuring in North Wales regional squads or performance “hubs”.

 One of our most successful graduates from the school has been Suzy Drane who has more than 75 caps for Wales and plays in the Super League for the Celtic Dragons.